Colony of Jamaica: Maroons

 When the English captured Jamaica in 1655, the Spanish colonists fled.
 Since 1512, though slavery was forbidden due to the laws of Burgos there were no more than 400 African "free" workers living in the island.
 These former Spanish citizens created three Palenques, or settlements.
 Former citizens organised under the leadership of Juan de Serras allied with the Spanish guerrillas on the western end of the Cockpit Country, while those under Juan de Bolas established themselves in modern-day Clarendon Parish, Jamaica and served as a "black militia" for the English.
 The third chose to join those who had previously escaped from the Spanish to live and intermarry with the Arawak people.
 Each group of Jamaican Maroons established distinct communities of Free black people in Jamaica in the mountainous interior.
 They survived by subsistence farming and periodic raids of plantations.
 Over time, the Maroons came to control large areas of the Jamaican interior.

 In the second half of the seventeenth century, de Serras fought regular campaigns against the English forces, even attacking the capital of Spanish Town, and he was never defeated by the English.
 In the early eighteenth century, Maroon forces frequently defeated the British in small-scale skirmishes.
 In response, the British colonial authorities dispatched the colonial militia to attack them, but the Maroons successfully fought a guerrilla campaign against them in the mountainous interior, and forced the colonial authorities to seek peace terms to end the expensive conflict.

-In the early eighteenth century, English-speaking escaped Akan slaves (hailing originally from West Africa, specifically Ghana) were at the forefront of the Maroon fighting against the British.
+In the early eighteenth century, English-speaking escaped Asante slaves (hailing originally from West Africa, specifically Ghana) were at the forefront of the Maroon fighting against the British.
 Cudjoe (or "Kojo" in the original Akan) led the Leeward Maroons in western Jamaica, while Quao (or "Yaw" in the original Akan) and Queen Nanny were the leaders of the Windward Maroons in the Blue Mountains of eastern Jamaica.
 The rebellion finally ended, however, with the signing of peace agreements in 1739 and 1740.

-White planters later tried to sew seeds of division among Maroon communities by pressuring them to re-capture any escaped slaves, and to protect British property in exchange for no longer being attacked by British forces.
+White planters later tried to sow seeds of division among Maroon communities by pressuring them to re-capture any escaped slaves, and to protect British property in exchange for no longer being attacked by British forces.
 Although a small faction of the Maroons of Trelawny Town accepted these conditions (and were later re-captured and sold back into slavery, to be shipped off to Cuba and the American state of Georgia), overwhelmingly Maroon communities remained bastions of hope and freedom for escapees.
 Maroon warfare and continued successful attacks on plantations continued to serve as a driving force behind Britain's decision to emancipate the colony of Jamaica in later years.